kumarnaidu1996/Driver_Drowsiness/README.md

 # Driver_Drowsiness
 The project is about the indication of driver's drowsiness system.
-It observes the drivers behaviour and buzz the alarm if the driver is sleepy while driving.
-With the implimentation of this project, we could avoid the road traffic colleasion to certain level.
+It observes the drivers behavior and buzz the alarm if the driver is sleepy while driving.
+With the implementation of this project, we could avoid the road traffic collision to certain level.

 In this Python project, I used be using OpenCV for gathering the images from webcam and feed them into a Deep Learning CNN trained model which will classify whether the person’s eyes are ‘Open’ or ‘Closed’.
 The approach we will be using for this Python project is as follows :